Technology that heavily involves music, usually either activating things, or somehow being a power source.

 - In Mother 3, you can perform combo attacks by pressing the A button to the beat of the battle music.
 This feature is described in-game as a "sound battle".

-- Final Fantasy XII: Vegnagun's controls are a massive keyboard.
+- Final Fantasy X-2: Vegnagun's controls are a massive keyboard.

-- King's Quest IV: Rosella plays a certain tune on the haunted house's pipe organ to get the key to the burial vault.
+- King's Quest IV: The Perils Of Rosella: Rosella plays a certain tune on the haunted house's pipe organ to get the key to the burial vault.

 - A Disney Silly Symphonies short "Music Land" involved a war between anthropomorphic violins and horns, playing their music as weapons.